favre49/1brc/README.md

 make measure
 ```

-The current mean runtime on my machine is ~300 ms on a 100 million row test set.
+The current mean runtime on my machine is ~300 ms on a 100 million row test set running with 8 threads on an Intel i5-8300H.

 ## Caveats